-Following Israel's colonization of the territory, Israeli agricultural settlements were established and produce wine, beef, fruit and mineral water for the Israeli domestic and export market, generating considerable wealth for the Israeli economy.
+Following Israel's colonization of the territory, Israeli agricultural settlements have been established and are producing wine, beef, fruit and mineral water for the Israeli domestic and export market, generating considerable wealth for the Israeli economy.
 Since the beginning of the war in Syria, Israel has attempted to strengthen the exploitation of natural resources in the Golan.
 Israel's appropriation of land, water, and other natural resources for the benefit of settlements and Israelis violates the Hague Regulations of 1907, which prohibit an occupying power from expropriating the resources of occupied territory for its own benefit.

-23) Arab Farmers trimming apple trees, Masa'da.
+23) Farmers trimming apple trees, Masa'da.